 What is Snowmass Village Like?

-Based on our brief (but jam-packed with activities) summer experience in Snowmass Village, we recommend it as a fun-filled destination, chock full of exciting outdoor activities.
-The vibe there is laid back and relaxed and the local residents are friendly and welcoming of out of towners.
+We had a brief (but jam-packed with activities) summer experience in Snowmass Village.
+We, therefore, recommend it as a fun-filled destination, chock full of exciting outdoor activities.
+The vibe there is laid back and relaxed.
+Additionally, the local residents are friendly and welcoming of out of towners.

-There are a variety of accommodation options available in Snowmass Village, Everything from luxury resorts, vacation rentals, and hotel suites.
+There are a variety of accommodation options available in Snowmass Village e.g. luxury resorts, vacation rentals, and hotel suites.
 The following are a few options to consider.

 Vacation Rentals in Snowmass VIllage

 The Laurelwood offers spacious, recently updated condominium studio suites.
-Each 540-square-foot studio can accommodate up to four people comfortably.
+Each 540-square-foot studio vacation rental can accommodate up to four people comfortably.
+Find Laurelwood price deals here.

-The Interlude is Laurelwood’s neighboring condominium complex made up of mountainside 2-bedroom & 3-bedroom units.
+Similarly, The Interlude is Laurelwood’s neighboring condominium complex.
+It is made up of mountainside 2-bedroom & 3-bedroom units.
+Find Interlude price deals here.

 Hotels in Snowmass VIllage

 Stonebridge Inn is conveniently located slopeside in the center of Snowmass Village.
-It features 93 boutique guest rooms and suites.
+It features 93 boutique guest rooms in addition to suites.
+Of note, amenities include an outdoor heated pool and hot tub.

-Viceroy Snowmass is a luxury resort with spacious guestrooms — each of them a slice of modern luxury in the mountains.
+Viceroy Snowmass is a luxury resort with spacious guestrooms.
+Each of them is a slice of modern luxury in the mountains.

-Limelight has 99 hotel rooms and 11 residences.
-The hotel is close-to-the-gondola access in summer — all right in the heart of Snowmass Base Village.
+Limelight Hotel has 99 hotel rooms and 11 residences.
+The hotel is close-to-the-gondola access in summer, right in the heart of Snowmass Base Village.

-Wildwood Snowmass has 145 cozy rooms and 6 unique suites.
-It is in an ideal location, just steps from the slopes and the finest shops, dining, and nightlife in Snowmass Village.
+Wildwood Snowmass has 145 cozy rooms in addition to 6 unique suites.
+It is in an ideal location, just steps from the slopes, the finest shops, dining, as well as nightlife in Snowmass Village

-Snowmass Village is chock full of food and drink options, guaranteed to satisfy a wide array of palates and preferences.
+Snowmass Village is chock full of food and drink options.
+Undoubtedly, it is guaranteed to satisfy a wide array of palates and preferences.
 The following are a few top recommendations.

 Fresh-pressed juices, milk, smoothies, and hand-crafted breakfast.
 Also available are lunch items and satisfying snacks.

-A variety of gourmet take-out foods in a creative, ever-changing style.
-Featuring an eclectic menu of fresh ingredients, an array of options are available for breakfast, lunch, and early dinner.
+It is the perfect spot for a variety of gourmet take-out foods in a creative, ever-changing style.
+Furthermore, several menu options are available for breakfast, lunch, and early dinner.

 Kickstart your day with coffee & pastries at this cafe located at Viceroy Snowmass hotel.

-Primarily known for their sweet and savory crepes; however, also offer coffee, grilled cheese, soups, and fresh baked goods.
+Get your early morning breakfast at Crepe Shack.
+They are primarily known for their sweet and savory crepes.
+However, they also offer coffee, grilled cheese, soups, and fresh baked goods.

-Local and fresh, all-natural ingredients breakfast and lunch options.
+Local and fresh, all-natural ingredients for breakfast and lunch too.

-Located on the upper level of the Snowmass Mall, Il Poggio offers handmade traditional and innovative foods from Italy and beyond.
-Favorites like sweet potato ravioli, veal/truffle gnocchi, and the pizzetta are complemented by an interesting selection of wines from Italy and California.
+Il Poggio offers handmade traditional and innovative foods from Italy and beyond.
+They also have an impressive selection of wines from Italy and California.

 A creative menu of locally sourced entrées spun in internationally inspired ways.
-Both outdoor dining and indoor seating are available,
+It is the perfect place for both outdoor dining and indoor seating.
+We were particularly drawn to the glowing fireplace.

-mix6 and Moxi Bar: mix6 offers a fresh take on healthy eating featuring nutrition-focused cuisine, vegetarian options, and tasty bites to keep you powering through your day in Snowmass.
-Moxi Bar is home to an extensive cocktail, wine, and beer list.
+Mix6 features nutrition-focused cuisine, vegetarian options, and tasty bites.
+Comparatively, Moxi Bar is home to an extensive cocktail, wine, and beer list.
 Enjoy your beverage with a treat from mix6.

 Slow Groovin’ Chophouse

-Popular, casual outpost featuring hearty BBQ plates, craft brews & cocktails, plus outdoor seating.
+Popular, casual outpost featuring hearty BBQ plates, craft brews & cocktails, as well as outdoor seating.

 The Stew Pot